Jhin-Loh/vmware-utilization-collector/README.md

 Script: `Get-WindowsServerInventory.ps1`

-### Required Access (Read-Only Scope)
+### Required Access

-- Read-only Windows access on each target server through WinRM.
+- **Local administrator** on each target server — required to enumerate all Windows services (`Win32_Service`), `LocalMachine` certificate stores, and the full `Uninstall` registry hive.
-- Membership that allows remote CIM, scheduled-task, certificate-store, and registry reads.
+- WinRM must be reachable from the collection host (HTTP port 5985 by default; HTTPS port 5986 with `-UseSSL`).
-- No local admin changes are made by the script.
+- The script makes no changes; it is read-only on the target.

 ### How To Run